JetBrains/kotlin-web-site/docs/topics/exceptions.md

 >
 > {type="tip"}

-The returned value of a `try` expression is either the last expression in the `try` block or the last expression in the `catch` block (or blocks).
+The returned value of a `try` block is determined by the last expression in the `try-catch` block that gets executed.
-The contents of the `finally` block don't affect the result of the expression, but it is always printed.
+While the contents of the `finally` block are always executed, it doesn't affect the result of the `try-catch` block.

 Let's look at an example to demonstrate: